Bricktech2000/Notes/notes/eisenhower matrix.md

 _what is important is seldom urgent, and what is urgent is seldom important_ &mdash; Dwight D. Eisenhower

-our mind is likely to un[[intention]]ally focus on the urgent and disregard importance. however, it is often better to focus on the important and disregard urgency &mdash; <https://youtu.be/VrdaUaMh-YQ?t=123> and <https://youtu.be/XHRCTwvvGTU?t=142>
+our mind defaults to focusing on the urgent and disregarding importance while effective proiritization requires focusing on the important and disregarding urgency &mdash; <https://youtu.be/VrdaUaMh-YQ?t=123> and <https://youtu.be/XHRCTwvvGTU?t=142>

 > **example** _evaluating hackathon issues_
 >